strimzi/proposals/050-unidirectional-topic-operator.md

 >        3. If deletion failed with any other error this is reported via a condition in the `status.conditions` and the finalizer is not removed.
 ---

-Similarly to how it is possible to "manage" an existing unmanaged topic in Kafka, we will also provide a mechanism for "unmanaging" a managed topic, via a `spec.managed` flag.
+Similarly to how it is possible to "manage" an existing unmanaged topic in Kafka, we will also provide a mechanism for "unmanaging" a managed topic, via a `strimzi.io/managed=false` annotation.
 This will allow a `KafkaTopic` to be deleted **without** the topic in Kafka being deleted.
 This can be useful operationally, for example to change the `metadata.name` of a `KafkaTopic`.

-> An alternative to `spec.managed` would be "explicit deletion" via a `spec.delete` flag.
+> An alternative to `strimzi.io/managed=false` would be "explicit deletion" via a `spec.delete` flag.
 > This alternative was rejected because it's incompatible with gitops.

 ---